A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 Whether they had a physical event or not, many brands are launching digital events to help build their pipeline.
 But digital events are not easy to do.

-You can’t just spin up some type of event software, get some well-known experts to speak, and assume that every person that attends is interested in your products and services.
+You can’t just spin up some type of event software, get some well-known experts to speak, and assume that every person who attends is interested in your products and services.
 There’s a lot more to think about before and after your event.

 This article originally appeared on diginomica.com.
 Shared with the author’s permission.